nicomazz/MyBlog/_drafts/lagazuoi-5-torri.markdown

 ### Day 1 - Lagazuoi
 - Arrive at Lagazuoi cableway here: [46.519492, 12.008374](https://goo.gl/maps/k4Yn7Rve4bx).
 Follow direction for Passo di Falzarego.
-- Now you have 2 choices. we have chosen the second one
+- Now you have 2 choices.
+We have chosen the second one
     + **The easy way**: take the cableway (11€).
 Last trip at 16:40 (we arrived at 16:37).
     + **The not so easy way**: go by walk.
 Precisely 2h.
 Tested.
 - Eat at Lagazuoi refuge (~13€ each)